 Here at Post-College Journey, we believe that self-discovery is key to the job-hunting process and internship application.
 There are many reasons we believe this.
 But the reason that most correlates to this blog post is that self-discovery is the easiest way to make your application stand out.

 There are so many students with good grades who participate in related clubs and organizations that at some point, the applicants are pretty similar.
 Remember how I said we had to narrow down from 50 to 3 applicants?
 Well, I’m sure that any of those 50 applicants would have been exceptional interns.
 What made the top 3 applicants stand out was the personality they were able to communicate through with their application.

 The easiest way to show your personality through your application is with self-discovery.
-Download this Productive Job-Hunting Cheat Sheet to help you get started and always know what to do next in your job/internship hunt.
+Download this Productive Job-Hunting Game Plan to help you get started and always know what to do next in your job/internship hunt.